jxsrma/NSTI-Indore-25-26/Python/Practical Practice/Practice of Chapter 1_24_11_25.md

 ```

 Print:
-`My name is Jash and I am 24 years old.`
+`My name is Anjali and I am 20 years old.`
 (using f-string)

 ---